-I was browsing the net the other day, watching conspiracy theories on YouTube, and trying to play few games at the Betfair Casino, when my daughter asked (well, demanded, really) to stop what I was doing so that she could play her running game (she was talking about Subway Surfers).
+I was browsing the net the other day and watching conspiracy theories on YouTube when my daughter asked (well, demanded, really) to stop what I was doing so that she could play her running game (she was talking about Subway Surfers).
 When I pointed out that she can play it on her phone, it dawned on me that she was just trying to spend some time with me.
 After some extensive research, we’ve found a few games that we love playing together.

 It’s important to remember where things started.
 Before Angry Gran Run and Subway Surfers, we had Temple Run, a game where you help your characters dodge obstacles and collect as many tokens and power-ups as possible, in an attempt to escape the endless maze.
 Like Cleveland in Family Guy said: “You don’t win.
 You just do a little better each time.”
 It inspired the creation of countless other games based on the same principle.
 So, if you have a mobile device, go for it.